backsapc/WordCounter/README.md

 | Id            | int           |
 | Text          | varchar       |

-Same restriction apply to output database sink.
+Same restriction apply to output database sink, but the data will be saved to ProcessingResults table.

 Thanks for your interest.